DokterW/fupr/README.md

 ### Changelog

+#### 2017-03-24
+* For the last two or three release Fedora has change how they name Beta and Final Release in their schedule.
+I have now removed the schedule checker.
+It will only show the dates from the schedule dump.
+Also, when doing a release upgrade it's up to you to know if it has been released or not, no check will be done.
+This feature might be re-added if schedule for 28 and 29 uses the same labelling.

 #### 2017-01-26
-* Instead install you can write in, instead of update up, instead upgrade upg, instead search srch, instead of check-update chup, instead of schedule schd, instead remove rm.
+* Instead install you can write in, instead of update up, instead upgrade upg, instead search ~~srch~~ sr, instead of check-update chup, instead of schedule schd, instead remove rm.
 * Minor fixes.

 #### 2017-11-30